 William G. Ewing's house on the northwest corner of Berry and Ewing Streets was built in 1838.

 The three-story brick mansion was considered to be one of the finest examples of Greek Revival architecture in Fort Wayne.
 In April 1948, the home was purchased for $57,000 by the Fort Wayne-Allen County chapter of the American Red Cross from then-owners Dr. and Mrs. Don F. Cameron.
 The building housed several commercial tenants, and the Red Cross planned to move all its operations and activities, including the community blood center, into the site about a year later.
 Copied from This Day in History April 12 in photos published April 12, 2018 by The News-Sentinel newspaper.
 1854 Initial Construction photos and some information at the Library of Congress Historic American Buildings Survey, Engineering Record, Landscapes Survey.
 The Library of Congress photos posted April 6, 2019 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 Ewing Tavern or Washington Hall

 Where the Allen County government started in a log tavern of Alexander Ewing off Columbia Street at the muddy intersection of Columbia and Barr streets in 1824.
 No longer there, it would now be the backyard of the Fort Wayne Civic Theatre and Fort Wayne Museum of Art.
 The Ewing Tavern site is at stop #19 The Beginnings of Fort Wayne on the ARCH ( Architecture and Community Heritage) Central Downtown Trail.